BYLAWS of Association for Financial Counseling and Planning Education, U.S.A. (the “Association”)

 ARTICLE V

-1. The Association’s certification program (collectively, the “Certification Program”) is a critical component of the Association.
+1. General.
+The Association’s certification programs (collectively, the “Certification Programs”) are critical educational components of the Association.

-2. The purpose of the Certification Program is to develop standards and present credentials for professionals in the financial services industry.
+2. Purpose.
+The purpose of the Certification Programs is to develop and present certification and training programs for professionals in the financial services industry.

-3. Certification Council.
-The AFCPE Certification Council shall be established to oversee the Association’s Certification Program.
+3. Certification Council: The Certification Council shall be established to oversee the Association’s Certification Programs.
 The Certification Council shall serve as an independent and autonomous unit of the AFCPE with respect to the development, administration, and oversight of all certification program policies, procedures, operations, and activities.

 5. Board of Directors Meeting Attendance.
-The Certification Program Director shall attend meetings of the Board of Directors at the request of the President or Secretary for the purpose of ensuring the Board is informed of Certification Program activities and to promote communication between the Board and the Certification Council.
+The senior level employee managing the Certification Programs shall attend meetings of the Board of Directors at the request of the President or Secretary.

 ARTICLE VI